-Community-led FOIA is a process led by people in communities who are primarily knowledgeable about and accountable to those people.
-Communities (or their representatives) ask questions, and those questions are directed (by community members or their advocates) to the proper government agencies to get answers.
+Community-led FOIA is a process led by people within communities who are primarily knowledgeable about and accountable to their communities.
+Community members (or their representatives) ask questions, and those questions are directed (by community members or their advocates) to the proper government agencies to get answers.
 Community-led processes reflect and represent the lived experiences, values, perspectives, and voices of community constituencies.
-The method includes transparent mechanisms and full accountability to communities.
+The method aims for transparenty and full accountability to communities.
 Community-led research is self-determining, not influenced by government, industry, or donors.